Geoffrey-Z/Predict-the-Severity-of-an-Accident/README.md

 ![image](https://github.com/Geoffrey-Z/Predict-the-Severity-of-an-Accident/blob/master/IMG/download%20(32).png)

-With tuned parameters, the model overall score were improved, specifically F1 score increased from 0.67 to 0.82.
+With tuned parameters, the model overall score were improved, specifically F1 score increased from 0.70 to 0.76.

 # 6. Discussion
 The clean dataset has 75 features that mostly categorical.
 Majority of the features are somewhat interrelated to each other.
-That said, no features left behind...A tuned parameter RandomForest fed with oversampled data can predict 74% true positive on 74 samples out of 47,359 samples in class F, a 0.15% of test set population.
+That said, no features left behind...A tuned parameter RandomForest fed with oversampled data can predict 83% true positive on 13,954 samples out of 46,037 samples in class Injury, a 30% of test set population.
 It's quite impressive.

 # 7. Conclusion
 Car collisions severity prediction is a classic problem.
 Many academic papers have been published on this matter with different approaches statistical, machine learning, and deep learning.
 In this study, I use machine learning approach to analyze the relationship between accident severity with given set of features.
 The challenge is real life data always imbalance.
 Synthetic Minority Oversampling Technique (SMOTE) is used to solve imbalance data and followed by tuned RandomForest algorithm performs well.